thuri10/thuri10.github.io/content/posts/directory-traversal.md

 These are some of the tips learn when solving some of the challenges from portswigger Academy.

-1. use nested traversal sequences, such as `....//` to revert to simple traversal sequences when the inner sequence is stripped.
+1. Use nested traversal sequences, such as `....//` to revert to simple traversal sequences when the inner sequence is stripped.
 2. Use of Encoding formats
 3. Add an extension to file type to bypass file extension checks i.e `%0.png`